10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 You can’t go wrong with a spa treatment in Bali, and luckily for you Canggu has many top-notch spas.
 Book yourself in for a relaxing Balinese massage or treat yourself to a much-needed manicure and pedicure.

-We loved our afternoon getaway to the Adore Spa – extremely comfortable boutique spa on the main strip in Pererenan run by a team of lovely ladies.
-My spa pedicure is still looking fresh as ever nearly 6 weeks later, and if I didn’t have to rush back to the hotel to a crying baby I would have happily extended my dreamy massage session.
+We loved our afternoon getaways to the Adore Spa – extremely comfortable boutique spa on the main strip in Pererenan run by a team of lovely ladies.
+We’ve been back time and time again for dreamy massages and perfect pedicures.

 Travel tips for visiting Canggu with a baby